powerlanguage/movie-list/notes.md

 - [ ] Search on change, not submit
 - [ ] Refactor filters to their own components
+- [ ] Search for movie on add

 ## Time

 - React: 4 hrs
 - Express: 2hrs (large portion on Webpack)
+- API wrangling: 1.5hrs

 ## React